ebuilderCCO/DDC-SDK-Public/ios/README.md

 ##### Provisioning profile
 The extension needs its own provisioning profile.
-Follow the usual steps to configure the provisioning profile in Apple Developer console. (https://help.apple.com/xcode/mac/current/#/dev3a05256b8)
+Follow the usual steps to configure the provisioning profile in Apple Developer console.
+More on [app signing here](https://help.apple.com/xcode/mac/current/#/dev3a05256b8).

 #### SDK Usage
 Upon the creation of the Notification Service Extension, Xcode creates also a service class with a basic implementation of the callback methods.